alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 Restart your configuration (Apache or PHP-Fpm depending on the case).

-With Nginx for web server, large queries must be activated :
+With Nginx for web server, large queries must be activated:

-* In the file nginx.conf :
+* In the file nginx.conf:

 .. code-block:: bash